 There are many versions of the stakeholder matrix or quadrant.
-The stakeholder matrix is simple, but very effective tool for analysing stakeholders.
+The stakeholder matrix is simple, but very effective tool for analyzing stakeholders.
 A graph is drawn and split into four quadrants.A common way to plot stakeholder is by power on the y axis and interest on the x axis as below:

 The results of the analysis drive stakeholder strategy and stakeholder engagement.
 Read a 'how to' guide on stakeholder analysis.